ReactiveX/RxJava/docs/What's-different-in-2.0.md

 RxJava 2.0.0-RC2 introduced a new base reactive type called `Maybe`.
 Conceptually, it is a union of `Single` and `Completable` providing the means to capture an emission pattern where there could be 0 or 1 item or an error signalled by some reactive source.

 The `Maybe` class is accompanied by `MaybeSource` as its base interface type, `MaybeObserver<T>` as its signal-receiving interface and follows the protocol `onSubscribe (onSuccess | onError | onComplete)?`.
-Because there could be at most 1 element emitted, the `Maybe` type has no notion of backpressure (because there is no buffer bloat possible as with unknown length `Flowable`s or `Observable`s.
+Because there could be at most 1 element emitted, the `Maybe` type has no notion of backpressure (because there is no buffer bloat possible as with unknown length `Flowable`s or `Observable`s).

 This means that an invocation of `onSubscribe(Disposable)` is potentially followed by one of the other `onXXX` methods.
 Unlike `Flowable`, if there is only a single value to be signalled, only `onSuccess` is called and `onComplete` is not.